Matcha Stovetop Popcorn

 Matcha popcorn in paper popcorn containers.

-• This recipe shows you step-by-step, how to make freshly made popcorn that’s then coated with buttery matcha.
+• Get step-by-step instructions on how to make freshly made popcorn that’s coated with buttery matcha using 5 ingredients.
 It’s the perfect snack.

-• It’s quick and easy to make at home, you’ll always want to make popcorn on the stovetop.
-Once you’ve had a taste of stovetop popcorn, you’ll have a hard time going back to store-bought bags.
+• Once you’ve had a taste of stovetop popcorn, you’ll have a hard time going back to store-bought bags.

 Ingredient Notes